michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 This wraps it up.
 You've learned how to create observables and observers, how disposing works and hopefully you can see how this is better than the usual observer patterns.

-Hang tight for the next part of the tutorial which will be about functional operators, the whole *functional* part in RxSwift.
+[Part 2](http://swiftpearls.com/RxSwift-for-dummies-2-Operators.html) is about the whole *functional* part in RxSwift - operators.